zzhangjii/learning-library/ApplicationIntegration-labguide.md

     store managers and regional managers to process order request information.

-  - Initiate your integration (Lab 1) from the process model to add a new order to the ATP database.
+  - Initiate your integration (from Lab 1) from the process model to add a new order to the ATP database.

   - Test the application by assuming the roles of store manager and